 Managing Investment Portfolios: A Dynamic Process, 3rd edition, by Maginn, Tuttle, Pinto and McLeavey, Wiley, 2007

-It is strongly recommended that you read Wall Street Journal on a regular basis.
+It is strongly recommended that you read Wall Street Journal or other online financial media on a regular basis.
 Articles and figures from Wall Street Journal and other supplemental readings will frequently be referenced in class.

 Assignments & Academic Calendar